-I made the decision to edit my mother’s letters into the book, “Letters from Madelyn” on Mother’s Day, 2004, after being asked to speak at our church about Mother-Daughter relationships.
-I wanted people to know who she had been in her own words, so I went to the garage and pulled down a large moving box my husband had labeled “Letters from Madelyn”.
-I looked through dozens of letters looking for this one.
+I was asked to speak at our church on Mother’s Day, 2004 about mother-daughter relationships.
+I wanted people to know who she had been in her own words, so I went out to the garage and pulled down a large cardboard moving box my husband had labeled “Letters from Madelyn.”
+I read dozens of letters looking for this one.

-At church I read a few excerpts and told a couple of stories.
-Afterward, people came up to me and said, “You have to write a book!”
-I knew they were right, and I started editing Mom’s letters the next day.
+After I did my little presentation, people came up to me and exclaimed, “You have to write a book!”
+I knew they were right, and I started on it the next day.